Spectacle Island (Massachusetts): History

 Starting in the early 19th century, the island was used exclusively for its relative remoteness from Boston.
 A horse rendering plant was built on Spectacle Island in 1857, followed by a city trash incinerator that remained active until 1935.
 When the incinerator closed, trash was simply dumped on the island for the next thirty years.
 A bulldozer was supposedly swallowed up by the trash sometime during the 1950s.
-The island remained a smelly, leaking dump until the 1990s.
+The island remained a trash dump until the 1990s.

+In September 1846, Spectacle Island became a pivotal location in the story of George, a freedom seeker escaping from slavery.
+George was discovered as a stowaway aboard the Ottoman, a ship from New Orleans, in Boston Harbor.
+Upon this discovery, Captain James Hannum of the Ottoman took George to Spectacle Island under guard.
+While Captain Hannum stopped at one of the island's hotels for a drink, George seized the opportunity to escape, stealing Hannum's small boat and headed towards South Boston.
+Captain Hannum quickly realized George's escape and pursued him by boat and on foot.
+After a 2 mi chase through cornfields and over fences, Hannum captured George just as he reached a bridge.
+This event sparked outrage within Boston's abolitionist community, leading to Hannum's arrest on charges of kidnapping.
+In a desperate bid to return George to enslavement, Captain Hannum transferred him to another ship bound for New Orleans, but abolitionists intercepted Hannum's vessel.
+Despite a tense confrontation at sea, George's fate remained uncertain.

+The Pacific Guano Company, based in Boston, established its first plant in 1861, on Spectacle Island before moving it in 1863 to Woods Hole, Massachusetts.

 Two sets of range lights were erected on the island by the United States Lighthouse Service.
 The Spectacle Island Range Lights were established in 1897 to mark the last leg of the channel into Boston itself, past Governor's Island; they were not long-lived and were discontinued in 1913.
 The Broad Sound Channel Inner Range Lights were first lit in 1903 and discontinued around 1950; these indicated the middle leg of the trip.
 No trace of any of these lights remains.